Ank576/Portfolio/README.md

-# Product Design Prototypes Collection
+# Product Prototypes & Design Collection

-A curated collection of interactive design prototypes across fintech, legal tech, and AI-powered products.
-Each prototype links to a live v0.app session and includes a brief summary describing its purpose and key features.
+A curated collection of interactive design prototypes across fintech, research tech, and AI-powered products.
+Each prototype links to a  and includes a brief summary describing its purpose and key features.

 ## LLM-Powered Applications